oceanbase/ob-operator/README.md

 ## Quick Start

-This section provides a step-by-step guide on how to quickly use ob-operator for managing OceanBase, using examples of deploying ob-operator and deploying an OceanBase cluster.
+This section provides a step-by-step guide on how to use ob-operator to deploy an OceanBase cluster.

 ### Prerequisites

-Before getting started, please ensure you have a functional Kubernetes cluster with at least 2 CPU cores, 10GB of memory, and 100GB of storage space.
+Before getting started, please ensure you have a functional Kubernetes cluster with at least 2 CPU cores, 10GB of memory, and 100GB of storage space available.

 ob-operator relies on [cert-manager](https://cert-manager.io/docs/) for certificate management.
 For instructions on installing cert-manager, please refer to the corresponding [installation](https://cert-manager.io/docs/installation/) documentation.